zone/zone.github.io/src/content/frontend/movie-listing.md

 ## Introduction

-- 😍 Be sure to write comments and a README.
+- 😍 Be sure to write comments, a README and any assumptions.
 Provide instructions on how to run the project and any notes about your solution.
 - 🤩 Feel free to use a JavaScript framework.
 We use React, Vue and plain JavaScript here but use what you’re most comfortable with.
 - 🤨 You can also use a starter kit like [Create React App][create-react-app] or [Vue CLI][vue-cli] to save time.
 - 🤗 We love clean, responsive interfaces.
 Pick your favourite [Google font][google-fonts] and layout the movies in a grid, adjusting the number of columns as the device width allows.